 He graduated in 1992 with a bachelor’s degree in Law from the London School of Economics and Political Science.
 He also holds a master’s degree in Commercial Law and European Law from the University of Cambridge and is admitted as a Solicitor of the Senior Courts of England and Wales.

 Hussein is a member of the human rights group Liberty and sits on the advisory board of SEO London, a charity that mentors minority students.

-Sarah Murphy is the head of Freshfields Bruckhaus Deringer’s U.S. capital markets practice in Europe and Asia and co-head of its international capital markets group.
-She is a London-based U.S. partner of the firm and has more than 30 years’ experience of advising a wide range of clients from around the world.
+Sarah Murphy is the head of Freshfields Bruckhaus Deringer’s US capital markets practice in Europe and Asia and co-head of its international capital markets group.
+She is a London-based US partner of the firm and has more than 30 years’ experience of advising a wide range of clients from around the world.
 She acts for companies looking to access the US and international capital markets, and also for investment banks.
-Clients come from various sectors including financial institutions, energy and natural resources, retail, telecoms and infrastructure.
+Clients come from various sectors including energy and natural resources, financial institutions, infrastructure, pharmaceuticals, real estate, retail and telecoms and from various jurisdictions including, in the past year, Germany, Luxembourg, Russia, South Africa, Spain, Sweden, the UK and Ukraine.
 Her track record includes the full range of equity, debt and hybrid offerings, including IPOs, rights issues and other secondary offerings, GDR offerings, accelerated book builds, all types of bond issuance and liability management transactions.